Money, diabetes and you

 - Compare prices by checking the unit price or the price for equal quantities.

-- Avoid “diet” or “for diabetics” foods.
+- Avoid “diet” or “for people living with diabetes” foods.

 And if you haven’t done so already, cut down on alcohol and sweetener-based sugary drinks—both your blood glucose level and your bank account will thank you.